chaplainsgldchains/first_project/README.md

 # first_project
 Creating the notes app using SQLite
+And testing the github opportunities also